To run an app in Android Studio, you can click the green arrow in the menu bars at the top:

 If you don't see the above dialog box, then you can select a device from the dropdown list to the left of the Run button:

 You can create a new Android Virtual Device by clicking the button Create New Virtual Device, or the item Open AVD Manger from the above list.
-When you do, you'll see this screen like this one: (Later Versions of Android Studio will see a different screen first.
+When you do, you'll see a screen like this one: (Later Versions of Android Studio will see a different screen first.
 Click the button in the bottom left that says Create Virtual Device.)

 Click a Category on the left.
 We've selected Phone.
 You'll then see a list of pre-set specs for this hardware.
 We've selected the Nexus One, which has a screen size of 3.7 inches, and a resolution of 480 by 800.